 The trustees first met in July 2014 to consider applications for grants from the first round of funding.
 It was agreed to allocate monies to a number of applicants.
 Because of the confidential nature of the information that the trustees have to consider when making their decisions, it is not possible to publish names of applicants or details of the awards given.
 The trustees have subsequently met twice a year in January and July to consider further grant applcations.
 Minutes of the meetings containing information that is in the public domain are on the Meetings page of the website.

-Annual general meetings (AGMs) of the charity have been held in September 2014, September 2015 and September 2016.
+Annual general meetings (AGMs) of the charity have been held in September 2014, September 2015, September 2016, December 2017 and November 2018.
 Agendas and minutes for these are also on the Meetings page.
-The most recent AGM was held on 7 December 2017.

 The Fund is now CLOSED for applications.
 The next funding round will be held in June/July 2019 and details will be published on this site and advertised locally.